 In accordance with Principle 6 of the European Statistics Code of Practice all users of CSO statistics have equal access via the CSO website at the same time of 11 AM.
 Any privileged pre-release access to any outside user is limited, controlled and publicised.
 In the event that leaks occur, pre-release arrangements are revised so as to ensure impartiality.

 The CSO recognises that in very limited circumstances a business need for pre-release access may be substantiated.
 Any form of pre-release access is a privilege and a strict CSO pre-release access policy is adhered to for these special requests.
-The full pre-release access policy can be accessed at:
+The full pre-release access policy can be accessed at CSO website release access.

-There are approximately 1,200 consultations to the online national Material Flow Accounts tables on the CSO website annually with around 600 of those being unique page views.
+There were approximately 750 views of the online national Material Flow Accounts on the CSO website between January and June 2024.

 10.4.
 Dissemination format - microdata access